Bylaws of the Eastern Athletic Trainers' Association, Inc

 7.4 Election of Treasurer

-The Treasurer shall be elected as described in Article 7.1 B in even calendar year.
+The Treasurer shall be elected as described in Article 7.1 B.

-The term of office shall be three years and he/she may not succeed him/herself for more than two consecutive terms.
+The term of office shall be three years once renewable.

 The term of office shall begin with the start of the next fiscal year after the Treasurer is elected.